robotman2412/GR8CPU-Rev2/README.md

 # GR8CPU-Rev2

-My second CPU project, orderable as a kit!
+My second CPU project, mmmmaaayyybe orderable as a kit!

 The instruction set ROMs are in the folder "IS"<br>
 The programs along with the exported files are in the folder "programs"<br>